hmennacw/openfinance-agent/README.md

 An intelligent agent for generating Go API code from Swagger/OpenAPI specifications.
 This project uses LLM Compiler and Cognitive Architecture concepts to create a modular and maintainable code generation system.

+## Requirements

+- Python 3.9 or higher
+- OpenAI API key
+- Go 1.21 or higher (for generated code)

 ## Quick Start

 ```bash